Mogadishu – Lost Architecture of the Modern City

 RA: A number of reasons.
 I’d been researching Mogadishu pre-civil war for about three to four years.
 I was teaching with Andrew, so we’d have occasional conversations about doing something together because we appreciated each other’s art or approaches to architecture and research; we always thought we ought to do something together.
-So that was one part of the conversation on how I decided to work with Andrew.
+So that was one part of the conversation on how I decided to work with jumping castle Andrew.

 Prior to that, I studied architecture in the UK.
 Education, like many disciplines, is very Eurocentric or Western-centric, so everything in architecture starts with Greece, you don’t even touch Egypt, for example.
 Soon after graduating, I began to work with David Adjaye, the renowned Ghanaian-British architect, and after that point I became conscious of African visual references informing some of the work that we were doing.
 At the time, David was also traveling around a lot bringing back lots of references which began to inform the architecture we were designing, including a number of projects with artists such as Chris Ofili and so on.
 And David, at some point, began to do this wonderful book that was completed a few years ago called ‘Adjaye, Africa, Architecture’ whereby he actually visited every capital city in the continent – an amazing photographic survey of urban Africa looking at the different layers of the city.
 Finally, there were two cities left after five or six years of traveling around which were Algiers and Mogadishu.
 I think Algiers, with its recent political history, was complicated and Mogadishu for the obvious reasons: it was 2008, around the time of the Ethiopian invasion, a very difficult experience for the city and its inhabitants.
 And he said, “Rashid, could you organise for me to travel to Mogadishu?” and my response was, “David, that would be totally suicidal!”
 First of all, I didn’t know anyone, I didn’t have any family in Mogadishu, as I’m actually from another part of the country…